Gutscs/Rossmann-Forecasting-Sales/README.md

 # 3. PROJECT MANAGEMENT METHOD

-The management method used for this project was the CRISP-DM, which is a cyclic developing method focused in deliver a solution as soon as possible and than improving it in the next cycles.
+The management method used for this project was the CRISP-DM, which is a cyclic developing method focused on delivering a solution as soon as possible and then improving it in the next cycles.

 The steps performed are as follows: